Rabbittheripper/Portfolio/README.md

 # Portfolio
-Portfolio of my experiments, coerces and work with Data Science and Data Analysis
+Portfolio of my experiments, courses and work with Data Science and Data Analysis